Skip to content

 Annotation Editor

 Ultralytics Platform includes a powerful annotation editor for labeling images with bounding boxes, polygons, keypoints, oriented boxes, and classifications.
-The editor supports manual annotation, SAM-powered smart annotation, and YOLO auto-labeling.
+The editor supports manual drawing and SAM-powered smart annotation.

 graph TB